 Some Pharisees came to Jesus, testing Him and asking, "Is it lawful for a man to send away his wife for any reason at all?" . . .They said to Him, "Why then did Moses command to GIVE HER A CERTIFICATE OF DIVORCE AND SEND her AWAY?"
 He said to them, "Because of your hardness of heart Moses permitted you to send away your wives; but from the beginning it has not been this way.
 And I say to you, whoever sends away his wife, except for lewd behaviour (porneia), and marries another woman commits adultery."
 (Matthew 19:3, 7-9)

-The Pharisees' question shows that the practice of that day seems to have been simplified to the one-step of just sending the wife away and yet they acknowledge the two-step process.
-Jesus takes them back to what was scriptural—the only reason permitted for divorce was porneia which is not adultery because adultery doesn't require a divorce.
-As mentioned earlier porneia refers to some sort of unfaithfulness or indecency.
-Jesus adds that if the man, who is only separated remarries, he commits adultery.
+The Pharisees' question shows that their practice seems to have been simplified to the one step of just sending the wife away, and yet they acknowledge the two-step process.
+Jesus takes them back to what was scriptural—the only reason permitted for divorce was porneia which, again, is not adultery because adultery doesn't require a divorce.
+As mentioned earlier, porneia refers to some unfaithfulness or indecency.
+Jesus adds that if the man, who is only separated, remarries, he commits adultery.

 To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not send away his wife.
 But to the rest I say, not the Lord, that if any brother has a wife who is an unbeliever, and she consents to live with him, he must not send away her.
 And a woman who has an unbelieving husband, and he consents to live with her, she must not send away her husband.
 (1 Corinthians 7:10-13)

-Here he uses the Greek word aphiemi, which means to 'send away'5, 'abandon', or 'leave behind'.
-Greek is a very exacting language, unlike English.
+Here he uses the Greek word aphiemi, which means to 'send away,'5 Greek is a very exacting language, unlike English.
 It has five distinct words for different types of love.
 English has just love—we love hotdogs, shoes, pets, our sister, spouse, sunshine, etc. For this reason, it is a blatant error to translate aphiemi as divorce.

-In other places, aphiemi is translated as 'forgive'.
-Another blatant error based on the sloppy English language/translation.
-Try using that translation in the verse above... "a husband must not forgive his wife."
-Does that work (see the article God Cannot Forgive Sin)?
+In other places, aphiemi is translated as 'forgive,' which is another blatant error based on the sloppy English language/translation.
+In the verses above, Paul writes, "And a man must not (aphiemi) his wife."
+Try using 'forgive' in that place. (see the article God Cannot Forgive Sin)

 For Paul to forbid divorce, as most modern translations read, would be to nullify what God permitted through Moses.
 That cannot be.

-While meeting with a couple struggling with marriage difficulties, each began to list the faults of the other, so I stopped them and invited them to tell me what they knew to be their faults or shortcomings in these difficulties.
-I waited three or four minutes surrounded in total silence—neither knew what to say.
+While meeting with a couple struggling with marriage difficulties, each began to list the faults of the other, so I stopped them and invited each one to tell me where they failed or missed the mark.
+I waited three or four minutes in total silence—neither knew what to say.
 We can only experience forgiveness when we confess our faults, not when we confess the faults of others faults (usually called "the blame game").

 We would do well to work on changing the only heart to which we can affect change when we surrender our heart to the Spirit of Holiness.